inveniosoftware/docs-invenio-rdm/docs/develop/architecture/event_handling.md

 ### Statistics

 Statistics such as record view or file downloads are calculated using events.
-These events are emitted on the resources/views, by registering a message in a specific queue.
-These messages have a custom payload.
-Then event indexers will read this messages and carry out the appropriate operations (e.g. aggregations).
+These events are emitted on the resources/views, by registering a message with a custom payload in a specific queue.
+Event indexers will then read these messages and carry out the appropriate operations (e.g. aggregations).
 Event indexers are running as celery beat tasks.
 To guarantee idempotence each event contains a unique identifier (e.g. timestamp + User-agent + IP address + URL), which guarantees that the event is captured/persisted only once.